mythology-and-legends-in-warfare

 Table of Contents

 The Viking Age (c.
 793–1066 CE) was an era defined by maritime mobility.
 Norse seafarers crossed the stormy North Atlantic, reaching Greenland, Iceland, and even North America centuries before Columbus.
 They raided, traded, and settled across Europe, from the British Isles to the Caspian Sea—all without the compass, sextant, or GPS.
 Instead, Viking mariners relied on a sophisticated, environmentally attuned system of navigation that blended celestial observation with intimate knowledge of natural landmarks.
+This system was not a written science but a living tradition, passed from seasoned styrimaðr (helmsmen) to apprentices through years of apprenticeship.
 This article explores the techniques, tools, and legacy of Viking navigation, drawing on historical records, archaeological finds, and modern experimental archaeology.
+The Norse ability to cross thousands of miles of open ocean using only the sun, stars, and the shape of the sea itself remains one of the most remarkable achievements in the history of exploration.

 The Viking Age and Maritime Context